 7. Apply for Financial Aid Early

 Federal financial aid includes scholarships, grants, work-study, and federal student loans.
-Some aid is awarded on a first-come-first-served basis, so applying early could potentially help you qualify for more aid than if you had applied closer to the deadline.
-To apply for federal financial aid, students are required to fill out the Free Application for Federal Student Aid (FAFSA®) annually.
-Schools may also use the information provided on the FAFSA to determine scholarship awards.
+Some aid is awarded on a first-come, first-served basis, so applying early could potentially help you qualify for more aid than if you had applied closer to the deadline.

 8. Choose The Right Student Loan

 There can be a lot to consider when picking a student loan.
-There are two broad categories of student loans, private and federal.
+There are two broad categories of student loans — private and federal.
 Federal loans are awarded to students based on information in their FAFSA.
 Private student loans are borrowed from individual lenders, such as banks, credit unions, or other financial institutions.

 When evaluating your financial aid package, make note of the type of federal student loans you are awarded.
 For undergraduates, there are two main federal loans: unsubsidized and subsidized loans.